Aryamanraj/tonautosell/README.md

-# 🤖 Jetton Auto-Seller for TON Blockchain
+# 🤖 TON Distribution Monitor

-An automated system that detects when jettons (tokens) are received in a monitored wallet, executes instant sales on DeDust DEX, and automatically distributes the resulting TON to two predefined wallets.
+An automated system that watches a TON wallet, detects balance increases, and distributes the fresh TON across three configured fee collectors while keeping a safety reserve in the source wallet.

 ## 🎯 Core Features

-1. **Continuous Monitoring**: Checks every 5 seconds for new jettons received
+1. **Continuous Monitoring**: Checks every few seconds (configurable) for increases in TON balance
-2. **Automatic Selling**: Instantly sells ALL detected jettons on DeDust DEX
+2. **Automatic Distribution**: Leaves 1.1 TON in the watch wallet (1 TON float + 0.1 TON gas) and sends the remainder (80% / 10% / 10%)
-3. **Automatic Distribution**: Leaves 1 TON in the source wallet and sends the remainder (80% to Wallet A, 20% to Wallet B)
+3. **Triple Payouts**: Supports Pepe fee collector, $CAPSTR fee collector, and team destinations
-4. **Error Handling**: Robust error handling with detailed logging
+4. **Error Handling**: Robust logging and automatic retry on failures
-5. **Transaction Batching**: Sends both distributions in a single transaction for efficiency
+5. **Transaction Batching**: Sends all payouts in one batched transfer to save fees

 ## ⚙️ Setup